7 Most Used ESG Reporting Frameworks: Complete Guide

 Your framework should align with your business vision.
 Are you aiming to attract sustainable investors?
 Manage regulatory risk?
 Set net-zero targets?
 Position ESG at the core of your brand?

-<IR> is ideal for companies integrating ESG into strategic narratives and value creation.
+The Integrated Reporting Framework is ideal for companies integrating ESG into strategic narratives and value creation.
 TCFD and CDP are best for climate-risk transparency.
-If you're benchmarking performance and setting actionable targets, your choice may lean toward more structured, metric-heavy ESG reporting frameworks.
-Clear goals sharpen your framework selection—and how you implement it across business functions.
+If you're benchmarking performance and setting actionable targets, your choice may lean toward more structured, metric-heavy sustainability reporting standards.
+Clear goals sharpen your framework selection - and how you implement it across business functions.

 Some frameworks are lean and prescriptive, while others require extensive internal coordination and external assurance.
 Consider what’s feasible for your team.
 Do you have ESG experts internally, or are you relying on third-party advisors and tools?